awsdocs/aws-codecommit-user-guide/doc_source/how-to-repository-email-console-edit.md

 1. Make your changes, and then choose **Save**\.

-Disabling notifications is an easy way to temporarily prevent users from receiving emails about repository events from notifications created before November 5, 2019\.
-For example, you might want to disable notifications while you create and configure notification rules to use instead of notifications\.
+Disabling notifications is an easy way to temporarily prevent users from receiving emails about repository events\.

-To permanently delete a notification created before November 5, 2019, follow the steps in [Delete Notifications](how-to-repository-email-delete.md)\. <a name="how-to-repository-email-disable-console"></a>
+To permanently delete a notification created before November 5, 2019, follow the steps in [Delete notifications](how-to-repository-email-delete.md)\. <a name="how-to-repository-email-disable-console"></a>

 **To disable notifications**